Mr. Charlie Oil Rig

 This site’s geology/geomorphology: Holocene meander-belt (point bar and overbank) deposits of the Teche course of the Red River.

 Erected by State of Louisiana and National Park Service.

 Location.
-29° 41.469′ N, 91° 12.541′ W. Marker is in Morgan City, Louisiana, in Saint Mary Parish.
+29° 41.469′ N, 91° 12.541′ W. Marker is in Morgan City, Louisiana, in St. Mary Parish.
 Marker is on First Street north of Barrow Street, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 111 1st Street, Morgan City LA 70380, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Charles Morgan (approx. ¼ mile away); Sacred Heart Of Jesus Church (approx. ¼ mile away); a different marker also named Atchafalaya River

 Credits.
 This page was last revised on December 27, 2017.
 It was originally submitted on December 25, 2017, by Cajun Scrambler of Assumption, Louisiana.
 This page has been viewed 224 times since then and 22 times this year.
 Photos: 1, 2, 3, 4. submitted on December 25, 2017.